Skip to main content

 If your current fix is very cheap, or you cannot use smart-tariff windows, switching may be less urgent than the marketing makes it sound.

-The referral code is useful only after the tariff choice makes sense.
+The referral link is useful only after the tariff choice makes sense.
 It should not be the reason to pick Octopus.

-If you decide Octopus fits your home, you can use Matt’s Octopus referral code during signup.
+If you decide Octopus fits your home, you can use the Octopus referral link during signup.
 The site explains how the account credit works, but the tariff and meter checks should come first.

 Next steps